Microsoft Comic Chat: Overview

 Created and produced at MSN by Mike Klozar, the "Chat Show," as it was called, was an innovative combination of on-demand streaming audio, text (as cartoon bubbles) and comic strip characters all synchronized to display an animated cartoon comic strip created dynamically from the text input.
 An example of the show can be found at David Kurlander's project site, under [MSN CarTalk Comic Chat Show].

 Each episode depicted a caller (as a black and white default character) and color caricatures of Tom & Ray interacting in a unique closed visual chat.
 The visuals were generated dynamically by the Comic Chat client (already residing on the PC), given a timed, textual transcript of the show.
 This allowed an online comic strip to draw in exact timing with the audio/dialogue that was streamed via Real Audio (14.4 modems were the norm at this time).
 The show ran for one year.
 MSN moved away from the "show" format the following year, and CarTalk signed a contract with Cars.com.
 The online chat show ended at that time.

 Microsoft Comic Chat installed a custom font, Comic Sans MS, that users could use in other applications and documents.
 In 1996 it was bundled with several other fonts in Microsoft's Core Fonts for the Web project and subsequent versions of Microsoft Windows, leading to its notoriety among the digerati.

 It was renamed as Microsoft Chat 2.0, and was bundled with Internet Explorer along with the then new Outlook Express, in the late 1990s.
 Version 2.5 bundled with Internet Explorer 5 was the last update.

-Microsoft Comic Chat has been removed with Internet Explorer 6.
+Microsoft Comic Chat was removed with Internet Explorer 6.